amico412/GuardEngine/README.md

 S3 bucket created in the Master account with the bucket policy below to allow all accounts in the organization to read the contents.
 This will be used as a central location to share CloudFormation templates.
 Also make sure the names of the yaml files are what you want them to show up as in CloudFormation.
 We use the bucket and filename to build the stack name to minimize any code changes for new templates that are added in the future.

 A shared role that allows the master account access to all the child accounts to enable GuardDuty, SecurityHub, set password policies, and deploy CloudFormation templates.
 If ControlTower is deployed this would be the "AWSControlTowerExecution" role that is automatically created.
-In the LandingZone deployment scripts this is "".

 # Setup
-Create an S3 bucket for standard cloudformation templates Create an S3 folder in the bucket above for exception templates Create a Lambda IAM role with the policy below in order to read Accounts IDs from AWS Organizations.
+Create an S3 bucket for standard cloudformation templates Create an S3 folder called "exclusions" in the bucket above for templates that won't be deployed to every account.
+Create an SNS topic with the name "DeleteOpenSecurityGroup-SnsTopic" and the Access policy below, replacing the values for the OrganizationID and IAM account number.
+Create a Lambda IAM role with the policy below in order to read Accounts IDs from AWS Organizations.
-Create a Lambda function with the GuardEngine python file
+Create a Lambda function with the GuardEngine python file and the variables below
+    DEFAULT_REGION
+    SECURITY_ACCOUNT
+    MASTER_ACCOUNT
+    INFOSEC_DETECTORID
+    TEST_TRIGGER
+    SHARED_ROLE
+    S3_TEMPLATE_BUCKET
+Create triggers to execute Lambda function automatically
+    Cloudwatch event with cron job every Sunday Cloudwatch event for new or update CloudFormation templates in S3 Bucket Cloudwatch even for new accounts added
+    Manual Trigger from Lambda console

+# Lambda policy
+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Effect": "Allow",
+            "Action": [
+                "logs:CreateLogStream",
+                "logs:PutLogEvents",
+                "logs:CreateLogGroup"
+            ],
+            "Resource": "arn:aws:logs:*:*:*"
+        },
+        {
+            "Effect": "Allow",
+            "Action": [
+                "sts:AssumeRole",
+                "organizations:DescribeCreateAccountStatus",
+                "organizations:DescribeAccount",
+                "organizations:ListAccounts",
+                "s3:*"
+            ],
+            "Resource": "*"
+        }
+    ]
+}

 # S3 Bucket policy
 {